-Recommendation It is not recommended that CT-scanning be performed routinely in the diagnostic workup of patients with CAP.
+Recommendation Chest CT-scan may be considered in the diagnostic workup of patients with (suspicion of) CAP but is not recommended in the standard diagnostic workup.
 Recommendation In patients with clinical features of CAP but without signs of infection on the initial chest X-ray, an additional chest X-ray within 48 hours may help to establish the diagnosis of CAP.